-The purpose of this page is to drive home the message that serious mental illness is neurological.
+The purpose of this page is to drive home the message that these illnesses are not psychosocial, emotional, or behavioral disturbances in that those distinctly classified disturbances and disorders do not involve psychosis.
 The medical community needs to stop using terminologies such as “mood disorder” and “depression” to describe dysphoric states of consciousness caused by neurological dysfunction.
-Psychosis is not ‘psychological’ or emotional- It is the most misunderstood symptom of SMI. more
+Psychosis is symptom of SNI. more

 The only issue taken with this otherwise informative article about Delirium (which used to be called ICU Psychosis) is the statement that begins:

 “In the ED setting, whether medical or psychiatric…”

 If psychiatric refers to Schizophrenia, Bipolar, or any other Ideopathic Psychosis Spectrum Disorder, then these are in fact medical disorders.
 Also, Delirium is indeed a type of psychosis.